-The Company has over 120 Shareholders, including institutional and retail investors.
+The Company has over 150 Shareholders, including institutional and retail investors.
 The Board is committed to maintaining open channels of communication and to engage with Shareholders in a manner they find most meaningful in order to gain an understanding of their views.
 These include the channels below.

-- attendance and participation from Shareholders at its first and subsequent AGMs.
-Shareholders will have the opportunity to meet the Directors and Investment Manager and to address questions to them directly.
-The Investment Manager will attend the AGM and will provide a presentation on the Company's performance and the future outlook.
-The Company values any feedback and questions it may receive from Shareholders ahead of and during the AGM and will take action or make changes, when and as appropriate. - Publications: the Annual Report and interim results are made available on the Company's website and the Annual Report is circulated to Shareholders.
-This information is supplemented by the monthly calculation and publication of the NAV per share which is announced via the regulatory new service of the London Stock Exchange.
+AGM: under normal circumstances the Company welcomes and encourages attendance and participation from Shareholders at its AGMs and when possible, Shareholders will have the opportunity to meet the Directors and Investment Manager and to address questions to them directly.
+The Company values any feedback and questions it may receive from Shareholders ahead of and during the AGM and will take action or make changes, when and as appropriate.

+Publications: the Annual Report and Half Year Report are made available on the Company's website and the Annual Report is circulated to Shareholders.
+This information is supplemented by the monthly calculation and publication of the NAV per share which is announced via the regulatory news service of the London Stock Exchange.
 In addition, a monthly factsheet and/or a quarterly newsletter is published by the Investment Manager on the Company's website.
 Feedback and/or questions that the Company receives from Shareholders help the Company evolve its reporting, aiming to render the reports and updates transparent and understandable.
-The Board decided to seek Shareholder approval at the forthcoming AGM to take advantage of the provisions of the Companies Act 2006 to allow electronic communications with its Shareholders, including making important documents available through its website.
-This would reduce the amount of printing the Company needs to undertake, which will have a positive impact on the environment.